 We take great pride in caring for our trees - they are planted for the sole purpose of being the centerpiece of your family's Christmas celebration.
 In addition to the joy of having a real tree, you can celebrate the fact that real trees benefit the environment during their years of growth.

-Our Christmas trees are sold by the foot ($6-$10 per foot, depending upon the variety).
+We have 100s of trees marked with price tags on our 10 acre farm for you to cut.
 Our most popular tree ( and the most plentiful) is the Douglas Fir.
 This tree species is native to our area and grows well in our climate.
-We plant Douglas Fir every year so we have all sizes, with plenty of tall trees - 9 foot to over 12 foot!
-We also have beautiful Scotch Pine, White Fir, White Spruce, Grand Fir and Monterey Pine:
+We plant Douglas Fir every year so we have all sizes, with a number of trees - 9 foot to over 12 foot - come early for best selection.
+We also have beautiful White Fir, White Spruce, Scotch Pine, Grand Fir and Monterey Pine.

 Douglas Fir - the traditional Christmas tree for Northern California, with soft, green, medium length needles, and a "Christmas tree" scent with a hint of vanilla.
 We prune our Douglas Fir to grow about 14 inches in height each year so that the branches grow close together and the tree has dense foliage.